 - Increased self-esteem | Increasing one’s value and self-worth, for example, “Knowing I am loved.”

-- Increased self-confidence | Building trust in your own abilities, for example, “Knowing I can do this.“
+- Increased self-confidence: Building trust in your own abilities, such as “Knowing I can do this.“

 - Early childhood cognitive development | Involves skill-building such as counting, vocabulary, and language development.